tatsuya/effective-java/chapter-8.md

 ## Item 51: Beware the performance of string concatenation

 Don’t use the string concatenation operator to combine more than a few strings unless performance is irrelevant.
 Use `StringBuilder`’s append method instead.
 Alternatively, use a character array, or process the strings one at a time instead of combining them.

+## Item 52: Refer to objects by their interfaces

+If appropriate interface types exist, then parameters, return values, variables, and fields should all be declared using interface types.
+If you get into the habit of using interfaces as types, your program will be much more flexible.